mochi-hpc/mochi-doc/docs/source/yokan/04_multi.rst

   the specified lower bound.
 - :code:`yk_list_keyvals`: same as :code:`yk_list_keyvals` but also returns
   values.
+- :code:`yk_iter`: another way of iterating through key/value pairs, using a callback.
+This method can improve performance by avoiding memory copies.
+  It also lets the Yokan client manage and reuse buffers, and pipeline calls to fetch the next batch of key/value pairs.

 Once again, more documentation on the semantics of all these functions is available in the *yokan/database.h* header.